Webcam at a stork nest in the municipality of Kirchzarten, Germany

 Brummen, Netherlands

-Last online check: (webcam is offline)Webcam in the nest of a titmouse, Gelderland, Netherlands
+Last check: (offline).Webcam in the nest of a titmouse, Gelderland, Netherlands

 Gelderland, Netherlands

-Last online check: (webcam is offline)Webcam at the stork shelter in Herwijnen
+Last check: (offline).Webcam at the stork shelter in Herwijnen

 Herwijnen, Netherlands

-Last online check: (webcam is offline)Webcam at the peregrine falcon birdhouse, Ede, Netherlands
+Last check: (works intermittently).Webcam at the peregrine falcon birdhouse, Ede, Netherlands

 Ede, Netherlands

-Last online check: (webcam is offline)Webcam in the peregrine falcon nest, Ede, Netherlands
+Last check: (offline).Webcam in the peregrine falcon nest, Ede, Netherlands

 Ede, Netherlands

-Last online check: (webcam is offline)Webcam at the stork nest, Ulm, Germany
+Last check: (offline).Webcam at the stork nest, Ulm, Germany

 Ulm, Germany

-Last online check: (webcam is offline)Webcam in the nest of storks, Havelsee, Germany
+Last check: (offline).Webcam in the nest of storks, Havelsee, Germany

 Germany

-Last online check: today (webcam is online)Webcam in the birdhouse, Recke
+Last check: (works intermittently).Webcam in the birdhouse, Recke

 Recke, Germany